Rahulghuge94/infoworks_ruby_examples/src/ruby_command_line/readme.md

   Terminal -> run build task -> REPL
 ## Exit the terminal
 To exit the termial you can use "exit" function.

+### Note: Task.json is running for ICM 9.5.
+To run WS Pro check the path of IExchange setup and update.